 The 5 Best 1-4x Scopes

-Here are the 5 scopes which I believe are the best from the 1-4x category.
+Here are the 5 scopes which I believe are the best from the 1-4x magnification range.

 Since Vortex makes some of the best rifle scopes in the industry, I wasn’t surprised that the Crossfire II 1-4×24 scope was my all-time favorite 1-4x scope.
 Let me show you why.

 As if that wasn’t enough, the Crossfire II is constructed out of aircraft-grade aluminum.
 Not only does this keep the weight of the scope relatively low, but it ensures long-term durability and performance.
-Indeed even after taking a few hits, I found this scope to be a top-tier piece of equipment through and through.
+I tested its durability in several rugged environments and it withstood impacts and weather conditions without any noticeable degradation in performance.

 Product Highlights